Advertiser Disclosure

 Credit Report

 TransUnion’s website offers a link to a free credit report, but the link takes you to the AnnualCreditReport.com website.
-You can also get a free credit report by signing up for the free TrueIdentity service (more on that below).
+You can also get a free credit report by signing up for the free TrueIdentity service (more information below).

 TrueIdentity